UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/gradle-2/index.md

-Gradle for IBM UrbanCode Build
+Gradle for IBM DevOps Build
 ==============================

 Loading the Gradle plugin will give users access to the Gradle Job steps for use when designing your build.